torqlang/torqlang.github.io/index.md

 end
 ~~~

-Finally, consider the example that sums a sequence of odd numbers using a reactive stream with back pressure.
-In Torqlang, reactive streams are programmed entirely as a single-request multiple-response interaction, but the result is an asynchronous, non-blocking, multi-threaded program.
-In contrast, reactive streams in Java 9+ are implemented by service providers and consumed by application programmers ([Kunicki, 2019](#kunicki_jacek_2019)).
+What about streaming data? `SumOddIntsStream` uses `IntPublisher`  to sum a sequence of odd numbers using a reactive stream.
+In Torqlang, reactive streams with back pressure are programmed entirely as a single-request multiple-response interaction, but the result is an asynchronous, non-blocking, multi-threaded program.
+In contrast, reactive streams in Java 9+ are best implemented by service providers and consumed by application programmers ([Kunicki, 2019](#kunicki_jacek_2019)).

 *Publisher*